josephmjoy/robotics/java_robotutils/impnotes.md

    a single UDP packet - as much as can fit.
 Given the overhead of sending and receiving a UDP packet, we should pack as much in there as we can.

-#Feb 8, 2018 Design Note - ConfigurationReader and StringmapHelper
+#Feb 8, 2018 Design Note - ConfigurationHelper and StringmapHelper
 Design goals:
 - As with rest of robotutils, do not pull in an external dependency, use standard Java apis.
 - If possible base the file format on an existing standard that is not too cumbersome.
 - Two-level of structure - a set of sections, a top-level for each sub-component or any other logical entity (like 'logging' or 'auton'), and the next level is simply key-values, one per line.
 - Caller has control over where the config file is located - provides a Stream object to read
-- No write ability (at this point) - the idea is to have parts of the file potentially containing information that is not relevant or unused, so there is no requirement to re-generate or update this file.
+- Does have write support - but really just append to an existing stream.
+Mainly to support keeping the ORDER of appearance of keys, read should return the keys in order that they appear and write should take such a key order.
 - There is the option to re-read.
 This would typically be done infrequently - say if a sub-component is being re-inited dynamically.
 This allows configurations to be updated 'dynamically' externally (e.g., someone logs into the machine and updates the file..)